ScPo-CompEcon/Syllabus/README.md

     * Parametric approximation methods [basically Function Approximation](#Function-Approximation)
     * The Endogenous Grid Method
     * Finite time vs inifinite horizon models
++ Solving the Growth Model in 7 Different ways

 ___

-### Session 7: Constrained Optimisation Applications as MPECs
+### 7. Constrained Optimisation Applications as MPECs

 * What is an MPEC?
 * How can we cast constrained problems as MPECs?